 If a member of the armed services should be killed in action while deployed in a combat zone, or die later from injuries sustained while in a combat zone, his surviving family can make a special request with the IRS for forgiveness of his outstanding federal income tax debt.
-Notably, this tax relief also can apply to obtaining a refund for the surviving family if he already paid his taxes.
+This tax relief also can apply to obtaining a refund for the surviving family if he already paid his taxes.

 TurboTax Military Edition

 Did you know that TurboTax offers a version specifically designed for the unique needs of service members and their families?
 Check it out at our TurboTax Military Edition page.